veryjohn1991/John-SQL-Employee-tracker/readme.md

-# SQL Employee Tracker Homework
+# john's SQL Employee Tracker Homework
 - The goal of this assignment was to create an employee tracker app to manage a company's employee database using Node.js, inquirer, and MySQL

 ### Steps Taken